Capevace/tailpipe/README.md

 };
 ```

-This will configure the plugin to generate a `tailpipe.php` file in your `resources/css` directory, containing your `colors` and `spacing` variables.
+This will configure the plugin to generate a `tailpipe.php` file in your `resources/css` directory, containing the theme variables.

 #### Enabling more variables